-In general, there are several reasons why a person shouldn’t undergo hair restoration surgery too early, and without a hair restoration physicians’ comprehensive analysis:
+In general, there are several reasons you shouldn’t undergo hair restoration surgery too early:

-• The extent and rate of hair loss is more difficult to predict
+- The extent and rate of your hair loss may change.

-• Restoring the hairline to its original position will look unnatural as the patient ages
+- A restoration of your hairline to its original position will look unnatural as you age.